A family Christmas

 “This isn’t what I expected this holiday to be like,” Skye petulantly looked at her husband Justin, who hadn’t wanted to spend Christmas with Skye’s family anyway, “let’s go home, shall we?”

-“I’m taking your Mother home,” Grandad James said to anyone who’d listen, “as soon as we find out how young Jamie is we’re off, we’re getting too old for all this family drama!”
+“I’m taking your Mother home.”
+Grandad James said to anyone who’d listen, “As soon as we find out how young Jamie is we’re off, we’re getting too old for all this family drama!”

-Young Jamie luckily suffered just a few minor puncture wounds, which entailed him spending three days in hospital.
+Everyone was thankful Jamie luckily suffered just a few minor puncture wounds, which entailed him spending three days in hospital.

 Soon the holiday house was empty.
 Everyone returned to their lives for another year, until someone suggests, “Why don’t we all get together this Christmas?”